glosis-ld/glosis/doc/README.md

 ------

 The auto-config programme needs to be awere of the location of the WiDoco `.jar` file.
-This information is set up in the `config`, an input to the programme.
+This information is set up in the `config` file, an input to the programme.
 This file also stores the location of the WiDoco template, stored in a separate file for convinience (`template.json`, see below).

-Before running the programme edit this file inserting the right path to the WiDoco `.jar` in your system.
+Before running the programme edit the `config` file, inserting the right path to the WiDoco `.jar` in your system.